OpenISDM/IASS/doc/IASS Web API.md

 >```

 ###Specify by data tags
-Specify datasets by their tags, and list all datasets which have the specified tags
+Specify data sets by their tags, and list all data sets which have the specified tags.
 ```
 GET /datasets/[tag]
 ```
+After executing the following command, IASS will return information about the data set which have tags "climate" and "weather".
 ```
 GET /datasets/?tag=climate,weather
 ```

 Parameters

-- `tag`: (required)  a string array which is used describe datasets
+- `[tag]`: (required)  a string array which is used describe data sets.

 Sample response
 >```